OFFICE SPACE – 15 SMART QUESTIONS

 7. Does the Parking meet the Needs of Both my Employees and Customers?

-Parking is often a crucial office space issue when searching for your office space.
-If you are in a crowded city, a single parking spot monthly rental can often equal a car payment!
+Parking is often a crucial issue when searching for your office space.
+If you are in a crowded city, a monthly rental of a single parking spot can often equal a car payment!

-Find out if your landlord will commit to some number of parking spots included in your lease, especially if you are retail.
+Could you determine if your landlord will commit to some parking spots included in your lease, especially if you are a retail business?
 Will the parking spaces be painted with your business’s name?

 For employees, try to get free or discounted parking near the office.
 If an employee has to pay to park to work for you, they will want 100% reimbursement or a higher pay rate to compensate for their parking costs.

-You might consider a bus, rail, or subway pass that is heavily subsidized by your business as an alternative to mitigate parking issues.
+Consider a bus, rail, or subway pass heavily subsidized by your business as an alternative to mitigate parking issues.

 8. Is the office ADA compliant?

-Read the link in this section, but also make sure that a city business inspector inspects the business for compliance before you sign the lease.
+Please read the link in this section, but also make sure that a city business inspector looks over the business for compliance before you sign the lease.

-Get the compliance proof in writing from the city inspector.
-Then, if a lawsuit occurs, you have evidence that you cared enough to get a city inspection and passed.
+Could you get written compliance proof from the city inspector?
+Then, if a lawsuit occurs, you have evidence that you cared enough to get a city inspection and pass.

-Also, check your lease and be sure to insert a clause that the building owner is solely responsible for all ADA Compliance.
+Also, check your lease and insert a clause that the building owner is solely responsible for all ADA Compliance.
 Verify financial reimbursement should a lawsuit be brought against your business for a building-specific ADA Compliance issue.

 9. How am I Protected Against Lease Rate Increases?

-Being protected against lease rate increases is another often overlooked issue in building leases.
-Typically, if you sign a multi-year contract, added language will define the maximum and minimum annual lease rate increases.
+Protecting against lease rate increases is another often overlooked issue in building leases.
+If you sign a multi-year contract, added language will typically define the maximum and minimum annual lease rate increases.

 Sneaky landlords offer a below-market first-year rate to close the deal.
-Then increase the lease rate dramatically in years 2 through the end of the lease term.
+Then, the lease rate will be increased dramatically in years 2 through the end of the lease term.

-Ensure that the 2nd year rate makes sense.
+Could you make sure that the 2nd year rate makes sense?
 Don’t get suckered into signing a lease that you may not be able to afford in later years.

 10. Is Everything Discussed Included in Writing in the Lease?

-Often office space leasing agents will say almost anything during the sales and negotiation process to close the deal.
+Office space leasing agents often say almost anything during the sales and negotiation process to close the deal.
 However, unless whatever they “promised” is written into the lease, they are not legally bound to anything they said.
 Virtually every lease has a paragraph dedicated to this fact.

-Any verbal promises need to get written into the lease.
+Any verbal promises need to be written into the lease.

-First, before the agent sends you a lease, send them an email.
-In the email, have a numbered lists of each item they told you verbally or in other emails would be “in the lease.”
-Tell the agent that any lease they send you for review needs to have each numbered item in your email circled with a matching number in the lease they send to you.
+First, before the agent sends you a lease, could you email them?
+In the email, use numbered lists of each item they told you verbally, or in other emails, it would be “in the lease.”
+Tell the agent that any lease they send you for review must have each numbered item in your email circled with a matching number in the lease they send you.
 State that neither you nor your lawyer will review any lease not written this way.

-This method forces the agent to add a supplement to the lease that lists all of their verbal commitments.
+This method forces the agent to supplement the lease that lists their verbal commitments.
 Otherwise, they come back to you to negotiate.

 11. Is Furniture Included in the Lease?

 We’ve all been by the example office that, as a model, home is fully furnished.
-We may love the way it looks but will the office space we get look the same?
+We may love how it looks, but will the office space we get look the same?
 Usually no. Most office space is bare of any furniture.
 But there is the worst situation.

 The office space may come “fully furnished.”
-However, the furnishing in the office space your lease may be different and not to your tastes.
-Or, the furnishing may look good but not fit your needs over the term of the lease.
+However, the furnishing in the office space you lease may be different from your tastes.
+Or, the furnishing may look good but not fit your needs over the lease term.
 What do you do if you need to bring in your furnishings?
 Often, you will find that your lease specifies:

 - Removal of furnishings is not allowed, or,